prometheus-community/promql-langserver/README.md

   - [x] Function documentation
   - [ ] Operator documentation
   - [x] Metric and label help strings from a prometheus instance
-  - [ ] Even when the has syntax errors
+  - [ ] Even when the Query has syntax errors
 - [ ] Completion
   - [ ] Functions
   - [x] Metrics
   - [ ] Labels
   - [ ] Context sensitive, i.e respecting function argument types
-  - [ ] Even when the has syntax errors
+  - [ ] Even when the Query has syntax errors
 - [ ] Signature information for functions (while typing)
 - [ ] (Linting)
 - [ ] (Formatting)